abhayagiri/what-is-buddhism/main.md

 individual person is actually a changing process of mental and physical qualities combining temporarily in a particular way.
-Through possessive attachment, the mind identifies with part or all of this process, and this gives rise to the sense of self, 'me' and 'mine'.
+Through possessive attachment, the mind identifies with part or all of this process, and this gives rise to the sense of self, "me" and "mine."
 In fact, all phenomena, whether animate or inanimate, arise dependent on causes and conditions.
-In a constant state of flux, all things are empty of independent inherent existence, and the entirety of reality is a continuous flow of interconnected, causally conditioned events arising and passing away in the present moment.
+In a constant state of flux, all things are empty of independent, inherent existence and the entirety of reality is a continuous flow of interconnected, causally conditioned events arising and passing away in the present moment.

 The Buddha taught that it is precisely the deeply held deluded understanding